-Former President George H.W.
-Bush and wife hospitalized
+41st President Bush stable, wife '1,000 percent better'

 Bush’s office announced earlier this month that the couple would not attend Donald Trump’s inauguration because of the former president’s age and health.

-“My doctor says if I sit outside in January, it likely will put me six feet under.
-Same for Barbara.
-So I guess we’re stuck in Texas,” Bush wrote in a letter to Trump.

-His son George W. Bush, the 43rd president, still expects to attend the inauguration and does not plan to travel to Houston, spokesman Freddy Ford said.
+His son George W. Bush, the 43rd president, still expects to attend the inauguration, spokesman Freddy Ford said.

+The Bushes were married Jan.
+6, 1945, and have had the longest marriage of any presidential couple in American history.
+At the time of their wedding, he was a young naval aviator.
+She had been a student at Smith College.

+After World War II, they moved to the Texas oil patch to seek their fortune and raise a family.
+It was there that George Bush began his political career, representing Houston for two terms in Congress in the late 1960s and early 1970s.

+Bush, who served as president from 1989 to 1993, has vascular parkinsonism, a rare syndrome that mimics Parkinson’s disease, and uses a motorized scooter or a wheelchair for mobility.
+He was hospitalized in 2015 in Maine after falling at his summer home and breaking a bone in his neck.
+He was also hospitalized in Houston the previous December for about a week for shortness of breath.
+He spent Christmas 2012 in intensive care for a bronchitis-related cough and other issues.

-George Herbert Walker Bush, born June 12, 1924, in Milton, Massachusetts, also served as a congressman, CIA director and Ronald Reagan’s vice president.
+George Herbert Walker Bush, born June 12, 1924, in Milton, Massachusetts, also served as CIA director and Ronald Reagan’s vice president.

 George W. Bush was elected president in 2000 and served two terms.
 Another son, Jeb, served as Florida governor and made an unsuccessful bid for the GOP nomination in 2016.
 Only one other U.S. president, John Adams, had a son who also became president.